Credit:

 Some Wi-Fi thermostats come with systems that can power the thermostat using four wires.
 Often, these will pull power from a fan wire or another system.

 However, this option can have downsides.
 Certain HVAC systems, such as the compressors on air conditioners, can be degraded when repeatedly turned on and off.
-As a rule, smart thermostats run best with a proper C-wire.
+Generally, smart thermostats operate most efficiently with a proper C-wire.

 Most smart thermostat C-wires will be blue, though they can also be brown, purple, or black.

-It’s important to remember that you can’t connect just any wire over to your C-wire connection as a power source.
+It’s essential to note that you can’t connect any wire directly to your C-wire connection as a power source.
 If you’re setting up an HVAC system for the first time, be very careful when identifying and connecting your home’s wire types.

 Smart thermostat installation can be complex.
 If you find yourself in doubt, remember that it’s likely a good idea to stop and bring in an HVAC professional.
 Mistakes with wiring can be damaging and costly.